Fr75s/bigscraper-gui/GUIDE.md

 This will be a 2-step starter guide to scrape metadata, serving as an example.
 Here, we will scrape metadata for 4 Switch Games.

-To get started, ensure all 4 games are in a single folder, ordered like so.
-Ensure that each game is an actual ROM, not a text file or image, and that each game has the full title listed, without abbreviations.
-An example of what this folder could look like is below.
+To get started, let's put our 4 example games like below in 1 folder.

 ```
 example-folder